cogitate3/setupSparky/README-en.md

 3. Follow the on-screen instructions to complete the installation.

-## Next Steps:

-- One-click installation and configuration of zsh with its plugins and interface customization
-- One-click configuration for mounting webdav remote folders
-- One-click installation of Chinese input method
-- Test and optimize scripts for compatibility with MX Linux and Linux Mint distributions

 ## Future Plans

 - Test and optimize the script for other Debian-based distributions.